Integrated Defence Staff: History

 Following KRC's report, a group of ministers (GoM) was set up on 17 April 2000 to consider the recommendations in the Kargil Review Committee Report, as well as to review national security more thoroughly.
-The GoM consisted of L. K. Advani, George Fernandes, Jaswant Singh, Yashwant Sinha, the ministers of home affairs, defence, external affairs and finance, respectively.
+The GoM consisted of L. K. Advani, George Fernandes, Jaswant Singh, Yashwant Sinha, the ministers of home affairs, defence, external affairs, and finance, respectively.
 Brajesh Mishra, National Security Advisor, was assigned as a special guest to the meetings of the GoM and the Cabinet Secretariat (National Security Council Secretariat) provided any help required.
 The GoM came out with its own report, "Reforming the National Security System".
 The GoM report was submitted by them to Prime Minister Vajpayee on 26 February 2001.

 Pursuant to the recommendations of the KRC and GoM, as well as prior recommendations by the Standing Committee on Defence of the Parliament of India, the Government of India constituted the Integrated Defence Staff under the Ministry of Defence through a notification on 23 November 2001.
 The Defence Planning Staff and the Military Wing inside the Ministry of Defence were merged into IDS.
 IDS celebrates its raising day on 1 October every year, 2018 being the 18th.

 From 9 to 13 September 2024, Headquarters Integrated Defence Staff (HQ IDS) will implement a Combined Operational Review and Evaluation (CORE) Programme.
-The senior officers of the tri-services will participate in the CORE programme to improve their abilities in strategic planning and operations.
-The goal of the programme, which is being held at the United Services Institution (USI), is to train senior military personnel for leadership positions in the future, according to the Ministry of Defence.
+The senior officers of the tri-services will participate in the CORE programme to enhance their strategic planning and operational capabilities.
+The programme, held at the United Services Institution (USI), aims to train senior military personnel for future leadership positions, according to the Ministry of Defence.
 It is intended for officers of the rank Major General and equivalent officers from all three services, along with officers from the Ministry of Defence, Ministry of External Affairs, and Ministry of Home Affairs.

 Organisational structure

-The body is headed by the Chief of Integrated Defence Staff who is Vice Chief of Staff rank level officer and is also Vice Chief of Defence Staff.
-It consists of various branches, divisions and directorates.
+The body is headed by the Chief of Integrated Defence Staff, who is a Vice Chief of Staff rank-level officer and is also Vice Chief of Defence Staff.
+It consists of various branches, divisions, and directorates.
 The CIDS is assisted by designated deputy chiefs of integrated staff, who are lieutenant general (or equivalent)-level officers and head different branches.
-An assistant chief of integrated defence staff—major general (or equivalent)-level officer—heads a division whilst a deputy assistant chief of integrated staff heads a directorate.
+An assistant chief of integrated defence staff—major general (or equivalent)-level officer—heads a division, whilst a deputy assistant chief of integrated staff heads a directorate.
 The organisation is staffed by officers and personnel from the three services, together with officials from the Ministry of External Affairs and the Defence Accounts Department and the Defence Research and Development Organisation of the Ministry of Defence.